 ALASKA – George Parks Highway

 There are few places in the U.S. where you can see incredible wildlife from your car – wildlife that is free to roam and not contained in an amusement park, that is.
+On this route, it’s quite conceivable that you’ll see an elk, bighorn sheep, a moose, or even a bear

 The 387 miles between Anchorage and Fairbanks is one of those places as you go from major city to major city, with some cool, quirky stops along the way.